hazratali/hazratali.github.io/_pages/talks.md

 ## Selected Talks

+- **Invited Talk**: Safeguarding Academic Integrity in the age of Generative AI, at the International Two-Day Conference on The Evolution of AI: Myths, Threats, Opportunities and the Future for HEIs, hosted by University of Engineering and Technology Mardan, 13-14 September 2025. (invited by Vice Chancellor, UET Mardan)
 - **Contributed Talk**: Rethinking Assessments, at the CoCoNet workshop, hosted by *Prof. Steve Riddle and Dr. Mark Zarb*, University of Newcastle, 25 April 2025.
 - **Invited Talk**: Revisiting the Pitfalls in AI, hosted by *SID Lab*, University of Engineering and Technology Peshawar, 18 December 2024.
 See [here](https://www.linkedin.com/posts/sidlabuet_seminar-recap-revisiting-the-pitfalls-in-activity-7275346643770626048-FmPq?utm_source=share&utm_medium=member_desktop) and [here](https://hazratali.github.io/blog/2024/talk-at-sidlab/).
 [Slides available here](https://hazratali.github.io/assets/pdf/slides_hazratali_pitfall_ai_uettalk.pdf)
 - **Invited Talk**: Beware of Generative AI in Healthcare Journalism, at *Tomorrow's News at Risk: Generative AI and Journalism* event, University of Stirling, UK, 21 November 2024.
 [Slides available here](https://hazratali.github.io/assets/pdf/slides_hazratali_stirling_journalism.pdf)